Module Catalogue

 Category Activity Number Length Student Hours Comment

-Scheduled Learning And Teaching ActivitiesLecture221:3033:00Lectures with workshops embedded into the sessions
+Scheduled Learning And Teaching ActivitiesLecture221:3033:00Lectures with workshops embedded into the sessions.

-Guided Independent StudyAssessment preparation and completion222:0044:00In between the sessions - reflect on learning outcomes and skills in relation to the assessment.
+Guided Independent StudyAssessment preparation and completion222:0044:00In between the sessions - reflect on learning outcomes and practice skills in relation to the assessment.

 Structured Guided LearningAcademic skills activities222:0044:00Handwritten & digital notation skills by copying and creating extracts from parts & scores.